Galinalinana/Machine-Learning-Cluster/README.md

 Hi,

 Welcome to Maching Learning Cluster.
-This project is a comleted project about Clster, the source file is the
+This project is a comleted project about Clster, the source file is the uploaded csv file.